iammadhankumar/fullstack-java-interview-guide/itp.md

 DTOs (Data Transfer Objects): Used to transfer data between layers without exposing internal structures, found in a dto package.

 Configuration: Contains configuration classes for setting up security, CORS, or application properties, typically placed in a config package.

+### 12. How do you call a databases ?
+In our Spring Boot application, database calls start in the controller, which delegates the request to the service layer.
+The service then interacts with the repository layer, where Spring Data JPA manages the database operations through predefined methods.
+Finally, the repository translates these calls into SQL queries to interact with the database.

+### 13. How do you secure your credentials ?
+We keep the database name and password safe by using environment variables and special configuration files.
+We also use tools like Spring Cloud Config and Vault to manage sensitive information securely without putting it directly in the code.